 None of the emails show Epstein’s high-profile associates questioning him about his conviction or the mounting evidence of sexual abuse.

-Emails between Mr. Summers and Epstein indicate Epstein planned to donate $500,000 to a PBS television project run by Mr. Summers’ wife, Harvard English professor Elisa F. New.
+Emails between Mr. Summers and Epstein indicate that Epstein planned to donate $500,000 to a PBS television project run by Mr. Summers’ wife, Harvard English professor Elisa F. New.

 Mr. Summers, who is currently a Harvard professor, said in a statement to the Harvard Crimson that his association with Epstein “was a major error in judgment.”

-Mr. Wolff, a best-selling author and Trump biographer, sought help from Epstein for his Trump book, “Fire and Fury: Inside the Trump White House.”
+Mr. Wolff, a bestselling author and Trump biographer, sought help from Epstein for his Trump book, “Fire and Fury: Inside the Trump White House.”
 He also provided advice for the disgraced financier as his reputation began crumbling amid the sex abuse allegations.

 “So … I’m doing this Trump book for a pile of money,” Mr. Wolff wrote to Epstein in February 2017, a month after Mr. Trump took office.